FLOGEN Logo

 sips24_38_111_FS

 Negative signed numbers can represent a variety of concepts depending on the specific context in physics.
 Sometimes, their meaning is ambiguous, and in quantum equations, the physical interpretation of these quantities can be uniquely challenging.
 For example, the Dirac equation is well-known to have both positive and negative signed solutions.
 Today, physicists still debate the physical significance of the negative signed solutions.
+One way to confer meaning to these ambiguous negative signed quantities is to express them in an expanded dimensional canvas.
+But how might such a canvas be conceived?

-This new frame of thinking distinguishes between the content of space – light and matter – and the shape of space in which that content exists.
 This naturally leads to a deeper understanding of Rowlands' fundamental parameters of space, time, mass and charge, and delivers new insight into our understanding of condensed matter physics.
-Most tellingly, the approach opens the way to conceptualising subatomic particles, such as photons and electrons, as real physical objects existing in 3D + 1 space rather than appearing as statistical probabilities in conventional 3D space.
+Most tellingly, the approach opens the way to conceptualising subatomic particles, such as photons and electrons, as real physical objects existing in 3D + 1 space rather than appearing as statistical probabilities in abstract 3D space.

 Keywords: